 - The best part of it is that the Dalek attack scene isn't even in this episode it's from the next one.

 - Uncommon Time: The music playing as the "ghosts" shimmer into Cybermen is in 5/4.

 - Unreliable Narrator: Rose tells us this is "the story of how she died" while she is obviously still alive.
 She was probably referring to the fact that she was declared dead in her original universe after the events of this two-parter.

-- Wham Line: "The sphere is not ours."
-Even better, as soon as the Cyberman says this, the Dalek theme starts playing.
+- Even better, as soon as the Cyber-Leader says this, the Dalek theme starts playing.